 Please call or e-mail us to see if you can get FTTH service where you live.
 ADSL or FTTH is an added service to your phone line just like caller ID or call waiting, so you would take the price for ADSL or FTTH broadband service and add it to what you are already paying for phone service.
 If you have any questions about ADSL or FTTH service, please call 447-2121.

-Why is Bledsoe Telephone’s Broadband services more expensive than Hamilton Counties Broadband services?
+Why are Bledsoe Telephone’s Broadband services more expensive than Hamilton Counties Broadband services?

 It helps to put this question into perspective based on the number of people per square mile.
 Sequatchie County has 51 people per square mile with a total population of 14,090 and Bledsoe County has 31 people per square mile with a total population of 12,586 compared to Hamilton County that has 620 people per square mile with a total population of 336,040.
 Hamilton County broadband providers service only 542 square miles and Bledsoe Telephone Cooperative services over 800 square miles.
 Bledsoe Telephone Cooperative has a lot more service area to provide broadband service to than Hamilton County does.
 This goes to say that Bledsoe Telephone Cooperative does not have the customer base that Hamilton County does so the cost of providing broadband service is greater for Bledsoe Telephone.